 These courses are different than typical courses; to be accepted, a student has to possess some of the prerequisite personality traits and unique abilities required to become a successful entrepreneur.

-To assess these traits, prior to being accepted into Entrepreneurship and Small Business (APS234H1F), a short test is offered to those who believe they have the drive and talents to start their own business.
+To assess these traits, prior to being accepted into TEP234H1 Entrepreneurship & Small Business, a short test is offered to those who believe they have the drive and talents to start their own business.

 The first of these two courses is available in the Fall semester in any but the first year.
 The second one is offered in the Winter and can be taken in the same or a later year.
 The courses are sequential and the first is the prerequisite of the second.
 Students who successfully complete these courses will be awarded the certificate.